raspberrypilearning/welcome-to-antarctica/en/step_4.md

 --- task ---

+Open the `wildlife.html` file.

-Paste the contents into the `<header>` on `wildlife.html` and change which link has the active class.
+Paste the contents into the `<header>` and change which link has the active class.

 --- code ---
 ---